 HIV/AIDS in the Foreign Operations Appropriations.
 Line 1 in Table 1 refers to HIV/AIDS funding through the Child Survival and Health Programs Fund, which is funded by Title II of the Foreign Operations Appropriations.
 The largest part of Child Survival HIV/AIDS spending goes toward the bilateral HIV/AIDS programs of the U.S. Agency for International Development (USAID).
 The House version of the FY2005 Foreign Operations Appropriations (H.R.
-4818) would move \$170 million in funding for USAID programs in the 15 focus countries of the President's Emergency Plan for AIDS Relief (PEPFAR, see below) to the Global AIDS Initiative at the State Department.
-However, the programs would continue to be carried out by USAID.
+4818) would move \$170 million in funding for USAID programs in the 15 focus countries of the President's Emergency Plan for AIDS

+Relief (PEPFAR, see below) to the Global AIDS Initiative at the State Department.
+According to the report accompanying the bill (H.Rept.
+108-599), this shift should not affect implementation of the programs.
 Line 2 refers to Child Survival appropriations for international tuberculosis and malaria programs, which are part of the appropriation for "other infectious diseases" in the appropriations legislation.
 Line 3 encompasses U.S. contributions to the Global Fund to Fight AIDS, Tuberculosis, and Malaria through the Foreign Operations Appropriations.
 The fourth line in Table 1 indicates that, apart from Child Survival Assistance funding, other economic assistance is used to combat AIDS, tuberculosis, and malaria.
-This assistance includes food aid, Economic Support Fund aid, assistance for the former Soviet Union under the Freedom Support Act (FSA), and Assistance for Eastern Europe and the Baltics (AEEB).
+This assistance includes food aid,2 Economic Support Fund aid, assistance for the former Soviet Union under the Freedom Support Act (FSA), and Assistance for Eastern Europe and the Baltics (AEEB).